 LEONARDO ARRIOLA is an assistant professor of political science at University of California at Berkeley.

 Leonardo was born in Los Angeles to parents of Mexican descent.

 Leonardo received his BA magna cum laude in international relations and history from Claremont McKenna College, where he was editor-in-chief of Claremont College's student newspaper and won the Most Outstanding Student Award from the Chicano/Latino Studies Center.
 He received a master's degree at Princeton University's Woodrow Wilson School and was awarded a fellowship from the International Foundation for Education and Self-Help to serve as a researcher with the United Nations in Senegal.
 Leonardo also holds a Ph.D. from Stanford University

 After serving as a research associate at the Council on Foreign Relations, Leonardo began a doctoral program in political science at Stanford University in 2001.
 Leonardo conducted fieldwork in Kenya, Ethiopia, Senegal, and Cameroon to study patterns of political party development with a special focus on opposition-coalition formation.

-At Stanford, Boris represented students on the Board of Trustees Committee on Academic Policy, Planning and Management, and received an award for distinctive contributions to undergraduate education.
-He was also the managing editor of the Yale Law Journal.
-Boris then served as a judicial clerk to Judge Jose A. Cabranes of the US Court of Appeals for the Second Circuit and Justice David Souter of the US Supreme Court.
+Earlier in his career, Boris served as a judicial clerk to Judge José A. Cabranes of the US Court of Appeals for the Second Circuit and Justice David Souter of the US Supreme Court.